North Pembrokeshire and Fishguard Railway: Stations and closures

 The line closed between Rosebush and Letterston goods depot on 25 October 1937.

-There were three trains a day on the Rosebush line in 1910, but the line was closed on 8 January 1917, and only reopened in stages after the war.
-Through services did not resume until 9 July 1923.
+There were three trains a day on the Rosebush line in 1910, but the line was closed on 8 January 1917, and only reopened in stages after the end of World War I. Through services did not resume until 9 July 1923.
 The four halts on the line were opened between 1928 and 1930 in an effort to boost traffic.

 It was first intended to close the line from September 1937, but the closure was deferred until 25 October 1937.

 In 1938 Royal Navy Armaments Depot, Trecwn was established.
-It was locates a few miles north of Letterston, and it was served by a new railway branch off the North Pembrokeshire and Fishguard line, between Letterston and Letterston Junction.
+It was located a few miles north of Letterston, and it was served by a new railway branch off the North Pembrokeshire and Fishguard line, between Letterston and Letterston Junction.
 The new branch line was 2.5 miles long.
 In addition, there was an extensive narrow gauge railway system in the depot.
 After World War II the depot continued to have strategic importance during the Cold War but it was decommissioned in 2002 and the railway branch has closed.

 A modified version of the so-called bouncing bomb was developed after the famous Dam Busters raid (Operation Chastise) for land use.
 The bomb was intended to be projected into a railway tunnel and explode there blocking the tunnel.
 Tests were carried out at the Maenclochog Tunnel on 7 October 1943, with the inventor Barnes Wallis in attendance.

-Evidently the testing was not decisive, for the line was reopened after repairs later in the war between Puncheston and Clynderwen and closed finally on 16 May 1949.
+Evidently the testing was not decisive, for the line was reopened after repairs later in World War II between Puncheston and Clynderwen and closed finally on 16 May 1949.

-The stub to Letterston from Letterston Junction survived until 1 March 1965.
+The stub from Letterston Junction survived as the RNAD branch to Trecwn; this continued to operate after closure of the NP&F line between Trecwn Branch Junction (controlled by Letterson Junction signal box) and Letterston which had closed 1 March 1965.